-Session Objectives This session enables participants to: Technical Paper Describe the components of the SL framework Explain how transport affects livelihoods, especially of the rural poor Analyse how transport policies and institutions affect livelihoods issues Case study Describe how livelihood capitals are affected by transport issues in rural Zambia Analyse transport and livelihoods constraints Describe a range of livelihood strategies linked to transport List recommendations for improving transport Apply livelihood thinking to their areas of work Rural Transport Knowledge Base materials used with this session Transport and Sustainable Rural Livelihoods By: P. Fouracre, TRL Limited The application of transport and sustainable rural livelihoods in Zambia: a case study By: A. S. C Davis, TRL Limited (2000) Training Materials Presentations 5.3a Transport and Sustainable Rural Livelihoods.
-5.3b The application of transport and sustainable rural livelihoods in Zambia: a case study Activity Sheets 62 Impact of transport on the livelihoods of the rural poor 63 Transport and livelihoods in specific countries
+Session Objectives By the end of the session participants will be able to: - ocssion objectives Technical Paper Describe the components of the SL framework Explain how transport affects livelihoods, especially of the rural poor Analyse how transport policies and institutions affect livelihoods issues Case study Describe how livelihood capitals are affected by transport issues in rural Zambia Analyse transport and livelihoods constraints Describe a range of livelihood strategies linked to transport List recommendations for improving transport Apply livelihood thinking to their areas of work Rural Transport Knowledge Base materials used with this session Transport and Sustainable Rural Livelihoods By: P. Fouracre, TRL Limited The application of transport and sustainable rural livelihoods in Zambia: a case study By: A. S. C Davis, TRL Limited (2000) Training Materials Presentations 5.3a Transport and Sustainable Rural Livelihoods.
+5.3b The application of transport and sustainable rural livelihoods in Zambia: a case study Activity Sheets 78 Impact of transport on the livelihoods of the rural poor 79 Transport and livelihoods in specific countries